engkashif/engkashif/README.md

 ### Hi there 👋
+The world is changing and it’s changing fast, new innovations arrive every day, one better than the other, new technologies making older ones obsolete in a matter of days and in this changing world an individual is nothing by himself.
+Only by becoming a part of a larger organization can an individual thrive in this world.
+Being a part of something greater than oneself is something I consider to be noble.
+I want to be an inventor and innovator in the field of engineering by working in collaboration with others.
 <!--
 **engkashif/engkashif** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.